Mural crown

 A mural crown (corona muralis) is a crown or headpiece representing city walls, towers, or fortresses.
 In classical antiquity, it was an emblem of tutelary deities who watched over a city, and among the Romans a military decoration.
 Later the mural crown developed into a symbol of European heraldry, mostly for cities and towns, and in the 19th and 20th centuries was used in some republican heraldry.

 Usage in ancient times

+Early appearances of the mural crown occur in the Achaemenid Empire, where they resemble crenelations on Mesopotamian and Persian buildings.

-In Hellenistic culture, a mural crown identified tutelary deities such as the goddess Tyche (the embodiment of the fortunes of a city, familiar to Romans as Fortuna), and Hestia (the embodiment of the protection of a city, familiar to Romans as Vesta).
-The high cylindrical polos of Rhea/Cybele too could be rendered as a mural crown in Hellenistic times, specifically designating the mother goddess as patron of a city.
+In Hellenistic culture, a mural crown identified tutelary deities such as the goddess Tyche, the embodiment of the fortunes of a city.
+The high cylindrical polos of Rheawas rendered as a mural crown for Cybele in Hellenistic times, as patron of a city.
+The Graeco-Roman goddess Roma's attributes on Greek coinage usually include her mural crown, signifying Rome's status as a loyal protector of Hellenic city-states.